-Penguins are coming to the ABQ BioPark!
+Penguins have arrived at the ABQ BioPark!

-Meet the penguins that will call Albuquerque home.
+Meet the penguins that call Albuquerque home.

 - Second largest penguins in the world